tdwg/website/content/pages/community/esp/mineralogy/index.md

 support from the TDWG community and the Darwin Core archive.
-By expanding TDWG membership to the mineralogical collections community and developing a supplemental extension to the existing Darwin Core Archive for mineralogical collections, the Mineralogical Collections Extension task group will bring mineralogy under the TDWG "umbrella" thereby resolving an identified gap in support to the scientific collections community.
+By expanding TDWG membership to the mineralogical collections community and developing a supplemental extension to the existing Darwin Core Archive for mineralogical collections, the Mineralogy Extension task group will bring mineralogy under the TDWG "umbrella" thereby resolving an identified gap in support to the scientific collections community.
 This effort will strengthen the TDWG community with a new